Best Things to do in Porto, Portugal in 3 days

 Take a ride on the historic Tram 1

 Old trams used to be the main means of transport in Porto back in the day.
-Modern metro replaced the old trams, but 3 lines remain.
+Later modern metro replaced the old trams, but 3 lines are still operating in the city.

 Visit Foz de Douro

-A 20 minute ride on the Tram 1 will get you to the Western part of Porto, considered to be the most exclusive part of the city.
-It’s also where the Douro River meets the Atlantic Ocean, providing quite a dramatic background.
-A visit to Foz de Douro is a great way to spend a couple of hours and get a taste of Porto, that is different from the historic part.
+A 20-minute ride on the Tram 1 will get you to the western part of Porto, considered to be the most exclusive part of the city.
+It’s also where the Douro River meets the Atlantic Ocean, which creates quite a dramatic scenery.

-If you don’t want to deal with the often crowded Tram 1, a good alternative is the line 500 bus, that runs along the same route.
-Another great option is renting a bike from one of the many bike rentals in Porto for a scenic 3 mile bike ride along Douro River.
+If you don’t want to deal with the often-crowded Tram 1, a good alternative is the line 500 bus, that runs along the same route.
+You could also rent a bike from one of the many bike rentals in Porto for a scenic 3-mile bike ride along Douro River.

 Discover the sleepy village of Afurada